tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 W> Try to use id selectors sparingly.
 [Ask yourself:](http://net.tutsplus.com/tutorials/html-css-techniques/the-30-css-selectors-you-must-memorize/) *do I need to apply an identifier to this element in order to target it?* If you need to apply a given set of styles to more than one element, the answer will always be **no**.
 In cases like this, you should use a class or element selector.

 ## Fonts
 Due to the huge number available, using fonts has historically been a pitfall when it comes to web development.
 Picture this scenario: a web developer has installed and uses a particular font on his or her webpage.
-The font is pretty arcane -- so the probability of the font is present on other computers is relatively small.
+The font is pretty arcane -- so the probability that the font is present on other computers is relatively small.
 A user who visits the developer's webpage subsequently sees the page rendered incorrectly as the font is not present on their system.
 CSS tackles this particular issue with the `font-family` property.

 The value you specify for `font-family` can be a *list* of possible fonts -- and the first one your computer or other device has installed is the font that is used to render the webpage.
 Text within the specified HTML element subsequently has the selected font applied.
 The example CSS shown below applies *Arial* if the font exists.
 If it doesn't, it looks for *Helvetica*.
 If that font doesn't exist, any available [sans-serif font](http://en.wikipedia.org/wiki/Sans-serif) is applied.